 With this method, a new vendor user is created right away.
 The new vendor can log in and start selling immediately after the creation of their profile.

 Editing Vendor Profile Information

-If a vendor requests a change of their profile information (for example, if the vendor is selling their business, and the change of the business owner needs to be reflected in the vendor profile details), the store administrator can edit the respective vendor profile via the Users section of the store’s Admin area.
+If a vendor requests a change of their profile information (for example, if the vendor is selling their business, and the change of the business owner needs to be reflected in the vendor profile details), the store administrator can edit the respective vendor profile via the “User List” page of the store’s Admin area (Users -> User List):